codenibler/hardware_wallet_rebalancer/README.md

 - ETH: 25%
 - SOL: 15%
 - LINK: 10%
-and recommends rebalances when %s deviate more than 5 percent.
+and recommends rebalances when allocation deviates more than 5%.
 Notifies of adjustments through a Telegram bot, and searches for the best deals from available brokers and fiat on-ramp platforms.

 Tracks performance of this rebalancing strategy vs. a buy & hold, accounting for new deposits and increasing both by the net increment in portfolio value.

-The scheduled job records performance and runs the rebalancing check every day at 20:00 Europe/Amsterdam.
-Scheduled checks always assume a zero deposit.
-To include a new deposit in a rebalancing plan, run `python main.py` manually and enter the amount when prompted.
+Run checks and performance tracking whenever you choose.
+By default, there is a scheduled run of main.py at 20:00 CET every day.
+To include a new deposit in a rebalancing plan, run `python main.py` and enter the amount when prompted.

+*Note: I personally do not currently rebalance when the portfolio deviates >5% from intended holdings.
+In order to avoid excess transaction costs, I make a weekly deposit into my investment.*

+*This weekly deposit is allocated in a way which rebalances the portfolio by buying more or less of each cryptocurrency.
+This way, you do not pay fees on depositing AND rebalancing, and have the same fees as a buy & hold portfolio, whilst conserving the diversification gains from periodic rebalancing.*

+*Eventually, with a large portfolio, this is impossible, but if you plan to make recurring deposits into your investment, at least a little bit of the rebalancing fees can be covered by depositing intelligently.*

 ## Project layout
 - `main.py`: fetch balances, calculate a fee-aware rebalance, rank venues, and